Erasmus

 ======================

-• Mobility from academics in January 2023 for partners from SOUTH-EAST ASIA as part of thehe project around French language teaching and tourism training:
+• Training mobility in January 2023 for partners in SOUTHEAST ASIA as part ofthe project focused on French language teaching and tourism training:

-Theuniversité Savoie Mont Blanc (USMB) welcomed 5 partner universities from Southeast Asia:
+The University of Savoie Mont Blanc (USMB) welcomed five partner universities from Southeast Asia:

 – National University of Laos,